therealseanwallace/freeEducationTenders/README.md

 - A Node.JS/Express app which presents a RESTful API with a single GET route which the client can use to get tenders from the database.

-- A React app hosted on GitHub pages ( with a custom URL) which GETs tenders from the API for display to users and allows fetching tenders by category.
+- A Next.JS frontend app hosted with Vercel.
+[Repo](https://github.com/therealseanwallace/jetNextFrontend)

 ## Motivation